Z-Rock Hawaii

 Z-Rock Hawaii is the name of the debut (and only) self-titled album by Z-Rock Hawaii, released in 1996.
 The supergroup features Gene Ween, Dean Ween and Claude Coleman Jr. of Ween collaborating with Yamantaka Eye, Seiichi Yamamoto, Yoshimi P-We, and Yoshikawa Toyohito of Boredoms.

 History

 In 1994, during the recording of Chocolate & Cheese, Gene Ween, Dean Ween and Claude Coleman Jr. of Ween collaborated with Japanese noise rock band Boredoms on a project released two years later as Z-Rock Hawaii.
 Melchiondo had become a big fan of Boredoms upon seeing them live in Philadelphia in 1993, calling them "the heaviest band [he] had ever seen since the Butthole Surfers".
-Boredoms frontman Yamantaka Eye had previously released an album that heavily sampled Ween's The Pod.
+Prior to that, Boredoms frontman Yamantaka Eye had released an album that heavily sampled Ween's The Pod.

+There were plans for a second Z-Rock Hawaii album in 2001, but as of 2024, no follow up has been released.